metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 ![Alternate text](Screenshots/ProcessMonitor.png)

-- Inside the `Config\sysinternals` folder you will find process monitor configuration specialized for firewall monitoring which you can import into your copy of process monitor.
+- Inside the `Config\procmon` folder you will find process monitor configuration specialized for firewall monitoring which you can import into your copy of process monitor.
 - Note that this configuration filters some network traffic which you might not want to see, click on filter button (or menu) to disable specific filters or to add new ones.